kianpu34593/asebasic/README.md

 [Back To Workflow Intro](#workflow-introduction)

 #### STEP 3: Surface Analysis
 * STEP 3 is optional.
 Sometimes, however, choosing the right surface facet and termination can be quite challenging.
-That is exactly what STEP 3 is setup for.
+That is exactly what STEP 3 is built for.
 You can use STEP 3 to analyze the slabs and save them for further investigation.
     * Under the hood, the code implemented for surface analysis is using [ASE](https://wiki.fysik.dtu.dk/ase/ase/build/surface.html) surface module and [pymatgen](https://pymatgen.org/pymatgen.core.surface.html) surface module.
-With **ACTgpaw**, you can easily combine these two powerful surface creation function together.
+With **ACTgpaw**, you can easily combine these two powerful surface creation functions.
     * What you need for this step:
         * An optimized bulk material stored in "bulk.db" database which should be located in the final_database/ directory
         * (Optional) A visualization software for slab
         * (Optional) A cup of coffee/tea
     * We will use Cu as an example:
         * First, we can look at all the possible miller indices.
-This might be simple for metals with low-index surface.
+This might be simple for metals with a low-index surface.
 But it is very useful when dealing with alloys.
         ```python
         from actgpaw import surface as surf
         # specify the material